chaoss/website/CONTRIBUTING.md

 # CHAOSS Website - Content, Issues, Requests and Edits

 The CHAOSS website is a Wordpress site.
+Content from this repository is automatically populated on the production site.

-## Please use the Issues Tab to submit content requests, edits, and enhancements.
+## For general issues, please use the Issues Tab to submit content requests, edits, and enhancements.
 Content requests could include upcoming events you would like to see posted on the site, project specific information, or requested edits.

 ## News and blog posts
-To add news and blogs articles, please create a Markdown file in the news folder.
-When accepted, the content will be added to the website.
+To add news and blogs articles, please fork the repo and create a Markdown file in the news folder.
+When the pull request is accepted, the content will be added to the website.

 ## Wordpress/Github Markdown Content